aviadkasgardsys/POC-WebGL/README.md

 }

 5. Run the Application

 	1. In the root directory of your React project, install the dependencies if you haven’t already:
+        ```bash
         npm install
+        ```

 	2. Start the development server: